ProjectFinder7997/Java_QuizApplication/README.md

 Include mysql jdbc .jar connecter for working of sql

 This project was done as part of semester assignment by :
-# Mr.BitraPurnaKoteswaraRao
+# BitraPurnaKoteswaraRao
-# Mr.M.Tharuneshwar Reddy
+# M.Tharuneshwar Reddy
-# Mr.L.Abhishikth
+# L.Abhishikth